zapier/visual-builder/docs/_docs/faq.md

             ....
 ```

-We can see that what we need to return is that array of channels.
-To do that we need to switch over to "Code Mode" in our request.
-That lets us provide a JavaScript function to handle our request.
-There we can make any needed changes to the structure or content of the result before we return data to the Zapier platform.
-Notice line 18:
+What we need to return to Zapier is that array of channels.
+To do that we need to switch to "Code Mode" in our request.
+That lets us provide a JavaScript function to handle our request, where we can make needed changes to the structure or content of the result before we return data to the Zapier platform.

+For this request, use `return results.channels` in line 18, instead of the default `return results`, to have Zapier return the array of results from `channels`.

 ![](https://cdn.zapier.com/storage/photos/e1d09e9fdf952ef5f5b031bd705e5802.png)

-> Remember that "Form Mode" vs "Code Mode" is a mutually exclusive toggle.
-If you switch back to Form Mode your code will be ignored!
+> Remember: "Code Mode" is a toggle; if you switch back to Form Mode your code will be ignored!
+[Learn more](#code).

-We can now retest the request and see that it's successful.
-Note the response is a bare array:
+Now, retest the request and it should run successfully.
+Note the response this time is a bare array:

 ![](https://cdn.zapier.com/storage/photos/33098c9f9c1584295e074c1dc8a40e72.png)